Cheapest Website Builders: Get Online for Under $15

 Basic features and customization

-Pixpa is an ideal website builder for visual and creative businesses, particularly if you’re looking to build a portfolio or artist website.
-Its cheapest plan gives you access to basic features, including SEO and social media integration, but the real wow factor is that you can sell online with this plan as well.
-It costs less than $10!
-With GoDaddy, for example, ecommerce tools will set you back $20.99 per month.
+Starting at $4.80 per month, Pixpa is an ideal cheap website builder for visual and creative businesses, particularly if you’re looking to build a portfolio or artist website.
+Its cheapest plan gives you access to basic features, including SEO and social media integration, but its primary selling point is that its includes online selling capabilities.
+For context, GoDaddy’s equivalent ecommerce plan will set you back $20.99 per month.

 That said, Pixpa’s sales features pale in comparison to other platforms, such as Shopify.
 Its analytics and accounting tools are limited, so you’ll struggle to scale your online store as successfully as you would with another option.
 For that reason, that’s why I recommend Pixpa for portfolios and simple sites.